GL-Li/summaries/linux/linux_bash_fundmentals.md

 $ readarray -t files < <(ls)
 ```

-## Bash: for loop, on-the-fly list, array, no quote for index
+### for loop, on-the-fly list, array, no quote for index

 When use the index of an array in for loop, do not quote it.